-Knowledge and understanding of the use of irrigation was good in many responses but the ability to analyse this knowledge was more varied.
+Knowledge and understanding of minimum wage was good in many responses but the ability to analyse this knowledge was more varied.

 Focus on applying and developing each chain of reasoning rather than listing several separate points.

 The use of evidence was very good for candidates achieving Level 3 but this was in conjunction with balanced, two-sided arguments.